How to Check Vehicle Registration Status in Alberta

 4-Contact Your Registry

 Need to find out if your vehicle registration is expiring soon?
-Give us a call at 403-934-2375 or send us an email.
-We would be happy to assist you.
+Give us a call at 403-934-2375 or send us an email, we’d be happy to assist you!

 5-Request a Vehicle Information Report (VIR)

-A vehicle information statement is a report that provides a non-protected report about any registered vehicle in Alberta only.
-Here’s what you can find out when you request a vehicle information report.
+A Vehicle Information Statement is a non-protected report that provides details about a vehicle registered in Alberta only.
+When you request a vehicle information report, you can find the following information:

-- A description of the vehicle that includes its year, make, model, style, colour and fuel type.
+A description of the vehicle, including the year, make, model, body style, colour, and fuel type

-- The status of the vehicle, whether it’s active, rebuilt, salvaged…etc.
+The current status of the vehicle (such as active, rebuilt, or salvaged)

 How to Request a Vehicle Information Report

-- The fee for acquiring a vehicle information report is $21.10 inclusive of service charges.
+- The fee for a vehicle information report is $25, inclusive of service charges.

 - Request it through the Alberta eServices Portal or the Goldkey Registry.

-- Or visit a registry agent office in person.
+- Alternatively, you can visit a registry agent office in person for assistance.

 Read More: